Constructing locally flat surfaces in 4-manifolds

-\begin{exercise} Let $M$ be a simply connected 4-manifold, and let $S\subseteq M$ be an embedded 2-sphere with trivial normal bundle.
-Let $M'$ denote the result of surgery on $M$ along $S$. \begin{enumerate} \item What can you say about the fundamental group of $M'$? \item Can you think of a condition on $S$ to ensure that $M'$ is simply connected? \item Find an example of $S$ and $M$ such that $M'$ is simply connected. \item Find an example of $S$ and $M$ such that $M'$ is not simply connected. \item Find an example of $S$ and $M$ such that $\pi_1(M')$ is nontrivial but $H_1(M;\Z)$ is trivial. \end{enumerate} \end{exercise}
+\begin{exercise} Let $M$ and $N$ be $4$-manifolds. \begin{enumerate} \item Express the integral intersection form of $M\#N$ in terms of those of $M$ and $N$. \item Suppose that $M=S^1\times S^3$ and $N$ is simply connected.
+What is the equivariant intersection form of $M\#N$? \emph{Hint: Consider the universal cover of $M\#N$.} \item More generally, suppose that $\pi_1(M)\cong \Z$ and $N$ is simply connected.
+What is the equivariant intersection form of $N$? \end{enumerate} For a further challenge, consider the intersection form of $M\# N$ where $\pi_1(M)$ and $\pi_1(N)$ are arbitrary. \end{exercise} \begin{exercise} Let $M$ be a simply connected $4$-manifold, and let $S\subseteq M$ be an embedded 2-sphere with trivial normal vector bundle.
+Let $M'$ denote the result of surgery on $M$ along $S$. \begin{enumerate} \item What can you say about the fundamental group of $M'$? \item Can you think of a condition on $S$ to ensure that $M'$ is simply connected? \item Find an example of $S$ and $M$ such that $M'$ is simply connected. \item Find an example of $S$ and $M$ such that $M'$ is not simply connected. \item Find an example of $S$ and $M$ such that $\pi_1(M')$ is nontrivial but $H_1(M';\Z)$ is trivial. \end{enumerate} \end{exercise}